facts-laboratory/facts-kit/packages/facts-sdk/README.md

     title: 'Test title',
     description: 'test description',
     topics: ['topic-1', 'topic-2'],
-  },
+    cover: '<tx>', // The <tx> is a transaction ID of a photo you have uploaded },
   position: 'support',
   // This tells the SDK to use the wallet that's connected.